From patrol policeman to royal bodyguard: How a Singaporean came to protect the Johor crown prince

 SERVING SENIOR SINGAPORE POLITICIANS

-But soon after, Mr Singh felt his skills could be better served elsewhere, and he signed up to be part of SPF’s Security Branch in 2005, which has now been renamed the Police Security Command.
+But soon after, Mr Singh felt his skills could be better served elsewhere, and he signed up to be part of the Police Security Command in 2005.

 The unit is tasked with ensuring the personal safety of all of Singapore’s cabinet ministers and visiting foreign dignitaries.